 The Ecospeed system has been in use since 2003 on many and varied ship hulls.
-So far in the intervening years no hull has needed to be recoated, and only minor touchups have been carried out in drydock.
+So far in the intervening years no hull has needed to be recoated, and only minor touch-ups have been carried out in drydock.

-Ships using Ecospeed per specifications have noted speed increases from 16 knots to 20 knots when the old coating was removed and Ecospeed was applied and conditioned.
-The coating improves with each hull cleaning, becoming more hydro-dynamically smooth and less prone to fouling under the combined action of the in-water cleaning brushes with the hydraulic action of the water.
+The coating improves with each hull cleaning, becoming more hydrodynamically smooth and less prone to fouling under the combined action of the in-water cleaning brushes with the hydraulic action of the water.